michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0022.md

 - n: material used to pave an area
 - n: walk consisting of a paved area for pedestrians; usually beside a street or roadway
 ### Family
+- pavement: pavements+
-pavement: pavements+;pave: pavage, paved, pavement, paves, paving;paved: unpaved;paving: pavings
+- pave: pavage, paved, pavement, paves, paving
+- paved: unpaved
+- paving: pavings
 ### Examples
 - That means more rain gardens, stormwater vaults and permeable pavement for all new development in the county.
 - When he was 4, he would scoop up pavement ants in front of his house and keep them in jars.